Webswing is a specialized web server for running Swing based Java applications in your browser.

 - No security threats from outdated Java runtime on client machines

 But it has some technology limitations too:

-- It does not work well with multimedia applications - video or sound is not supported
+- It does not work well with multimedia applications - video is not supported, sound has limited support

 - 3D accelerated content is not supported